Prisons - Introduction

 More than half of all prisoners participate in education.
 Find out about services and options available in the prison system.

-A new sex offender management policy has been introduced for sex offenders in Irish prisons.
-Arbour Hill has been designated as a national centre and there are two satellite centres.
+A new sex offender management policy was introduced in 2009 for sex offenders in Irish prisons.
+Arbour Hill was designated as a national centre and there are two satellite centres.
 Find out more.

 Parole Board of Ireland

 The Parole Board of Ireland reviews the cases of prisoners in Ireland who have been sentenced to fixed-term sentences of 8 years or more.

 You can visit a family member or friend in prison.
 Find out more.

 There are a small number of organisations that provide information or support to families affected by imprisonment.

 Irish prisoners overseas

 Irish prisoners overseas face significant difficulties and in some jurisdictions prison conditions and safety can be a major cause of concern.